jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Diophantine equations.md

 ### Congruent numbers

-Which rational numbers $A$ are the area of some right triangle with rational sides $a, b, c$?
-The congruent numbers!
+Another triangular example of a Diophantine equation answers the following question.
+Which rational numbers $\mathfrak A$ are the area of some right triangle with rational sides $a, b, c$?

 ##### _definition:_ congruent numbers

-A congruent number is a rational $A$ that is the area of some right triangle with rational sides $a, b, c$.
+A congruent number is a rational $\mathfrak{A}$ that is the area of some right triangle with rational sides $a, b, c$.

 ##### _proposition:_

-$A$ is congruent if and only if there's a rational point $(x, y)$ on
+$\mathfrak A$ is congruent if and only if there's a rational point $(x, y)$ on
 $$
 y^{2} = x^{3} - A^{2} x
 $$